martinkwan/minimum-viable-vacation/README.md

 - Enter a flight budget
 - Select departure date
 - Select departure airport
-- Select return date or if it is a one way ticket
+- Select one way ticket if it is one way, else select return date
-- Click search flights
+- Click search flights to search flights with prices less than budget
-- Search results with search bar
+- Search destination results with search bar

 ## License